petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/other-examples/key-reset.md

 # Reset a latched key

 If a virtual machine (VM) loses its copy of the latched key, a disk is migrated to a new VM.
-If any other key mismatch occurs, the VM can't access WireServer or Instance Metadata Service (IMDS).
+If any other key mismatch occurs, the VM can't access WireServer or Azure Instance Metadata Service.
 Resetting the key brings the VM back to a healthy state if the key is lost or unmatched between host and guest.

 > [!NOTE]
 > The VM owner must request the key reset.
 Metadata services can't distinguish between an attacker or the Guest Proxy Agent requesting a reset when the key is lost, so resets can't be issued from within the VM.